-7.5.9.
-Conflict of Interest.
-If any Commissioner has a conflict of interest in investigating, hearing or deciding a matter to come before the Gaming Commission, such as matters involving a member of the Commissioner's household or immediate family (parent, sibling, child, or spouse), the Commissioner shall recuse himself or herself from that matter, and the Deputy Commissioner, or, in the absence of a Deputy Commissioner, other qualified employee shall serve as the investigating or hearing official only for the purposes of that matter.
+7.5.9 Conflict of Interest.
+If any Commissioner has a conflict of interest in investigating, hearing or deciding a matter to come before the Gaming Commission, the Commissioner shall have a duty to disclose such conflict and shall recuse himself or herself from that matter.

 7.5.10 Personnel and Administrative Policies.
 The Gaming Commission shall be deemed to be an agency of the Tribal government and as such shall be subject to the personnel and other governmental administrative policies of the Tribal government, as the General Council shall determine from time to time.
 In the absence of specific personnel policies, those affecting management level employees of the Gaming Enterprise shall be applied to the operation of the Gaming Commission.
 The Business Committee shall, in good faith, consider and approve any exceptions necessary to tailor such policies to the Gaming Commission.
-A Commissioner employed on a full-time basis shall agree to be employed in accordance and consistent with policies set for other Tribal government employees and to strictly abide by Gaming Commission oaths of confidentiality and professionalism in the discharge of their duties.
+All Commissioners shall strictly abide by Gaming Commission oaths of confidentiality and professionalism in the discharge of their duties.

 7.5.11 Gaming Commission Independence.
 Notwithstanding the fact that the Gaming Commission is a Tribal governmental agency and is accountable to the Business Committee, on behalf of the General Council, for its administration, in order to maintain independence and ensure the highest level of integrity, the Business Committee shall not interfere with Gaming Commission business or compromise the Gaming Commission's ability to perform its duties and responsibilities as provided for in this Act.
-The decisions of the Gaming Commission regarding licensing, suitability and compliance with Applicable Law shall be within the exclusive province of the Gaming Commission, except that the Business Committee may review any allegation that the Gaming Commission has exceeded its authority under this Gaming Act and if it deems the allegation to be true, shall refer the allegation to the General Council for action, which may include removal of a Commissioner for cause.
+The decisions of the Gaming Commission regarding licensing, suitability and compliance with Applicable Law shall be within the exclusive province of the Gaming Commission, except that the Business Committee may review any allegation that the Gaming Commission has exceeded its authority under this Gaming Act and, if it deems the allegation to be true, shall refer the allegation to the General Council for action, which may include removal of a Commissioner for cause.